fpcorso/data-blog/content/2023-10-30-machine-learning-metrics.md

 A good way to remember specificity is that it answers the question "Out of all items that are actually negative, how many were correctly predicted to be negative?".

 ## Next Steps

+For most models, you will want to use a combination of these metrics to evaluate your model.

+Most of the time, when I am just starting to explore training a new model, I will print out accuracy, precision, recall, and F1 score to start with.
+As I continue to refine the model, I may switch to F-beta score, depending on our objectives.
+For reporting to non-technical stakeholders, I will often use precision and recall but without calling them that, but rather, answering the questions that they represent.

+As you continue working with these metrics, you will want to:

+* Identify how to make these calculations in the frameworks you are using.
+Some, like scikit-learn, have built-in functions for these calculations.
+* Identify the objectives of the models you are working on and the cost of false positives and false negatives.
+* Identify different ways to report these metrics to different types of stakeholders.